TDX Knowledge: Make Images Accessible Using Alternative Text

 Buttons

-• If an image is of a button and if it is in line with the surrounding text that names the button, then use the null alt text attribute.
-For example:
+• If an image is of a button and if it is in line with the surrounding text that names the button, then use the button's name.

-Click the Insert/Edit image button on the Knowledge Base editor toolbar.
+• Example: Click the Insert/Edit image button Insert/Edit image button on the Knowledge Base editor toolbar.

 "Click Hardware from the menu bar on the left.
 The Hardware window opens."